 Located on Carmichael Street, Georgetown, State House, formerly known as Government House was built circa 1820.
 It is situated a plot of land belonging to William Piercy Austin, the first Bishop of British Guyana.
 It served as home to many Governors and past heads of state.
 Today, it remains the official residence of the President of Guyana.

-Ministry of Education, Department of Culture, Youth and Sport
+Ministry of Social Cohesion, Department of Culture, Youth and Sport